CONMEBOL World Cup qualifying standings, upcoming fixtures, story so far: Six automatic spots almost decided, playoff race intensifying

 The story of CONMEBOL qualifying so far

-With just four matchdays remaining, the five nations which will qualify automatically alongside runaway leaders Argentina already look set in stone.
+With just two matchdays remaining, the six nations which will qualify automatically already look set in stone, with Argentina, Ecuador and Carlo Ancelotti's Brazil safely through.

 Key CONMEBOL qualifying results so far